- Outlook and Gmail are two email clients that can be synced to work together well.

 3. Try using a web version or Gmail

-If you keep getting this error, try accessing Gmail with your web browser as a workaround.
+If you keep getting this error, try accessing Gmail with your web browser as a workaround, this usually solves the problem.
+Why?
+Because for security reasons, you may need to change your Gmail password and update it in Outlook.

 So, there are a couple of ways users can fix Outlook’s repeating password error to connect with Gmail accounts.
 Thereafter, users can open their Gmail emails in Outlook without any login prompts popping up.